koenderks/jfa/cran-comments.md

 ## This is a resubmission for version 0.2.0
-This is jfa version 0.3.1.
+This is jfa version 0.4.0.
 In this version I have:

-* Added unit tests that compare results to existing audit guides.
+* Added more input and output options to the auditPrior, planning, and evaluation functions.
-* Fixed a bug where the sample size was read in incorrectly.
+* Created a new function selection() that replaces the sampling() function.
+Now gives a warning that sampling() will be deprecated from 0.5.0 onwards.
-* Fixed a bug where the binomial and poisson analyses terminated when the user selected a prior with expected errors larger than one.
+* Added digits argument in the print functions to control rounding and added more output to functions.

 ## Test environments
 * OS X install (on travis-ci), R release